DavTho1983/Tasklist/README.md

 # Tasklist
 A Tasklist app in Django

-This app allows users to sign up for an acount, then log in to their account and create tasks.
+This app allows users to sign up for an account, then log in to their account and create tasks.

 Users cannot create/edit/delete tasks for other users.